Wesley J. Smith

-Wesley J. Smith (born 1949) is an American lawyer and author, a Senior Fellow at the Discovery Institute's Center on Human Exceptionalism, a politically conservative non-profit think tank.
-He is also a consultant for the Patients Rights Council.
-Smith is known for his criticism of animal rights, environmentalism, assisted suicide and utilitarian bioethics.
-He is also the host of the Humanize podcast.
+Wesley J. Smith (born 1949) is an American philosopher, lawyer, and writer.

-Smith has authored or co-authored fourteen books.
-He formerly collaborated with consumer advocate Ralph Nader, and has been published in regional and national outlets such as The New York Times, Newsweek, The Wall Street Journal, USA Today, the San Francisco Chronicle, The Seattle Times, the New York Post, and others.
+Notable philosophical views taken by Smith include criticism of animal rights, environmentalism, assisted suicide and utilitarianism.
+He has authored or co-authored fourteen books.
+He has collaborated with consumer advocate Ralph Nader, and has been published in major news outlets.
 He is also well known for his blog, "Human Exceptionalism", hosted by National Review, which advances his theory of "human exceptionalism" and defends intrinsic human dignity.
-He is a critic of those he labels "mainstream" bioethicists such as Peter Singer, Julian Savulescu, Jacob M. Appel, and R. Alta Charo.
-He has also been highly critical of science writer Matt Ridley.
+He is the host of the Humanize podcast. a Senior Fellow at the Discovery Institute's Center on Human Exceptionalism, a politically conservative, non-profit think tank.

+He is a consultant for the Patients Rights Council.

 Biography

 Smith practiced law in the San Fernando Valley from 1976–1985, at which time he left law practice to pursue other interests, particularly as a public policy advocate.
 His first book in 1987 was The Lawyer Book: A Nuts and Bolts Guide to Client Survival, introduced by consumer advocate Ralph Nader beginning a collaboration between the two men.
 Smith is a prolific author and a frequent contributor to National Review and The Weekly Standard.
 He closely followed the Terri Schiavo case in 2005, and wrote frequently on the topic.

-He opposes policies allowing for assisted suicide, euthanasia, human cloning, and granting human style "rights" to animals," making a clear distinction between animal rights and animal welfare.
-He is also a noted critic of mainstream views in bioethics, human cloning research, radical environmentalism and of what he calls the radical animal liberation movement, which he worries exhibits "anti-humanism".
-His book Culture of Death: The Assault on Medical Ethics in America was named Best Health Book of the Year at the 2001 Independent Publishers Book Awards.